Show All Answers

 Persons with disabilities or others needing assistance should contact the following to request an appointment:

 Before requesting the Residential Building Report, please view the City Limits page to verify that the property is located in our jurisdiction.
 A listing of streets within Mill Valley's city limits can be found on this page as well.
-You may then schedule the inspection with the Building Administrative Assistant at Mill Valley City Hall located at 26 Corte Madera Avenue, Mill Valley.
-Our hours are 8 am to noon and 1 to 5 pm, Monday through Thursday please check our website for days that City Hall will be closed.
+Then follow the instructions HERE to obtain a report.

 The primary purpose of the inspection is to provide a cursory review of the property and will identify any life safety or sanitation issues having the potential to cause injury.
 We also look to identify any illegal construction and unpermitted second units.